Our Story

 A Place Where All Are Welcome

-St. Mary’s Church, Dover Parish in the Diocese of Virginia, is a community of faith nestled in Goochland County, just west of Richmond.
-We come from many different backgrounds and many different places to worship God in one of the most serene settings around.
+St. Mary’s Church is a community of faith nestled in Goochland County, just west of Richmond, in the Diocese of Virginia.
+We come from many different backgrounds and places to worship God in one of the most serene settings around.

 St. Mary's Episcopal Church 1